Causes, Symptoms, Treatment for Bad Taste in Mouth

 Poor oral hygiene

-Poor oral hygiene or dental health problems like tooth decay and gum disease can contribute to a persistent bad taste.
+Poor oral hygiene or dental health problems, such as tooth decay and gum disease, can contribute to a persistent bad taste.
 Infections, inflammation, and abscesses may also be involved.

 Dry mouth

 Brush, floss, and use mouthwash every day to prevent dental problems.
-Scheduling routine dental examinations and cleanings is also necessary.
+Routine dental examinations and cleanings must also be scheduled.

 • Certain medications